particle-iot/particle-tinker-app-ios/README.md

 This repo utilizes submodules.
 To load them, you have to run `git submodule init` and then `git submodule update --remote --merge`.
 Finally run `pod install` to load all Cocoapod dependencies.
 After all these steps app should compile and run.

+### For maintainers

+All of the above secrets can be found in private mobile assets repo that you will have access to if you are part of Particle organization.

 ## Maintainers

 - Raimundas Sakalauskas [Github](https://www.github.com/raimundassakalauskas)